Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: All right.
 We have a plan.
 Six Stones, three teams.
 One shot.

 [He and the other Avengers walk up and look at the screens determinedly.
-The shot cut
+The shot cuts